adamlwgriffiths/condawrapper/README.rst

 Authors
 =======

-CondaVenv was created by Adam Griffiths (@adamlwgriffiths).
+CondaWrapper was created by Adam Griffiths (@adamlwgriffiths).